funcompbio/practical8/practical8.md

 The learning objectives for this practical are:

+  * How to create and use list objects.
   * How to perform implicit looping through lists.
   * Learn visualizing data in different ways.